rpatil524/Community-Notebooks/HTAN/R Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.md

 |Other                     |   2|     0.2|
 |white                     | 882|    78.6|

-Here is barchart of the distribution
+Here is a barchart showing the distribution

 ```r
 demographics_race_reported %>% ggplot(aes(y=Race,fill=HTAN_Center)) +